raysonance/E-Restaurant/README.md

-# My Universal React Project
+# An Uber Eats clone i created with React Native, Yelp Api, Redux and Firebase for Backend.

 <p>
   <!-- iOS -->